 The Internal Revenue Service doesn't have a specific list of what is and isn't allowed.
-However, it says, a deductible business expense "must be both ordinary and necessary."2 In other words, it should be both common and helpful or appropriate in their trade or business.
+However, it says, a deductible business expense " must be both ordinary and necessary .".
+In other words, it should be both common and helpful or appropriate in their trade or business.
 And what's good for one freelancer isn't necessarily good for another.

 "A given expense might not be appropriate in one business sector but might be quite appropriate in another," said Eric Smith, a spokesperson for the IRS.

 The challenge for freelancers is that tax rules are complex — often frustratingly so.
-The IRS, in the coming weeks, is planning to roll out a new web page dealing with issues related to the “sharing economy” to help make things a bit easier.
+The IRS has a web page dealing with issues related to the “sharing economy” to help make things a bit easier.
 But to avoid confusion and the increased chance of an audit by the IRS, many contractors and freelancers find it best to consult with a tax professional before making a deduction.

 Indeed, individual circumstances and the possible repercussions of any tax move are serious enough that consulting a tax professional is the wisest course of action, more often than not.
 This applies not only to current independent contractors, but also those thinking about making a move into the growing gig-economy.

 There are some fairly standard deductions listed on the IRS website many freelancers consider: